stephaniesmith/classwork/week09_webpack-react-spa/class02_webpack-react/preflight/WEBPACK.md

-Webpack From Scratch
+Webpack From Scatch
 ===

-Webpack is a module bundler for JS applications.
-It compiles modern JavaScript applications into bundles that can be loaded into a browser. **All of your projects' assets should be managed by webpack**, including JSON, JS, CSS, SCSS, HTML, IMAGES, FONTS, etc.

 ## Webpack Terminology

 ### Loaders

-Loaders are involved on `import`/`require`.
+Loaders are involved on `import`/`require`

-Loaders can be added to webpack to transform the data (code/json/images/etc.) imported into a project.
-Loaders are configured to only apply their transformations to files that match user defined regular expressions.
-Loaders can be chained together to transform data.
-Some examples include...

-* Transform ES6 files into ES5 files with Babel
-* Transform SCSS files into CSS files
-* Transform images/fonts into base64 data embedded into your SASS/CSS

 ### Plugins

 Plugins do additional work outside of tree.
 Some plugins are used in conjunction with loaders (`Extract Text`)

-Plugins can be added to webpack to add extra functionality.
-Some examples include...

-* Creating HTML files with dynamic script and link tags
-* Creating CSS files
-* Uglifying and minifying your code
-* Creating project global vars at compile time

 ## Setup